 Assess and Reflect on Your Leadership Style

 Before you can empower your employees, you’ll need to first look into your leadership mirror.
-In short, what are you doing or could you do to boost their confidence?
+In short, what are you doing or could you do to boost their confidence at work?
 We recommend asking yourself the following questions:

 - Do my employees feel comfortable approaching me with concerns?

 - Do I micromanage my employees?

 - Do I recognize their achievements and celebrate them?

 - Am I listening to their concerns and offering personalized solutions?

 - Do I give my employees regular, constructive feedback?